Jordy3D/MoonbouncePlus/README.md

 ## Side Features

 This repo also contains a Python script to help generate wiki page template code.
 It will output a .txt file for every item in the data file into a newly created `wiki` folder, organised by type.

+## Known Issues

+- Sometimes the script fails to download the data file before you click on something, causing the script to not work properly.
+If this happens, simply refresh the page and try again.

 ## To-Do